brockboe/RISCV-Processor/mp3/README.rst

 Based on feedback from previous semesters, we are requring you to hook up the RVFI Monitor and Shadow Memory.

+We do provide you with some skeleton code to help you start testing your design.
+Most of the modifications will be made in ``hvl/top.sv`` and consist of connecting the correct design ports to the correct interface ports.
+The only changes that should be made outside of ``hvl/top.sv`` are to enable or disable various features in ``hvl/source_tb.sv`` for later checkpoints.
+This standard is to allow for ease in autograding, should TAs decide to run the autograder.
+If the autograder will be enabled, further details will be released when that determination is made.

+As always, we expect you to fully read through all provided code and documentation before starting your design.
+There may be requirements not explicitly mentioned in this documentation but are made clear through a basic reading of the provided code.
+While the TAs make every effort to ensure completeness of the documentation, that goal is not always achieved.

 The Pipeline
 ============